snowleopard/selective/README.md

 ```

 Think of `handle` as a *selective function application*: you apply a handler
-function only when given a value of `Left a`.
-Otherwise, you can skip the
+function of type `a -> b` when given a value `Left a`, but can skip the
-function (along with all its effects) and return the `b` from `Right b`.
+handler (along with its effects) in the case of `Right b`.
+Intuitively,
-Intuitively, `handle` allows you to *efficiently* handle errors that are often
+`handle` allows you to *efficiently* handle errors, i.e. perform the
-represented by `Left a` in Haskell.
+error-handling effects only when needed.

-Note that you can write a function with this type signature using `Applicative`,
+Note that you can write a function with this type signature using
-but it will have different behaviour -- it will always execute the effects
+`Applicative` functors, but it will always execute the effects
-associated with the handler, hence being less efficient.
+associated with the handler, hence being less efficient:

 ```haskell
 handleA :: Applicative f => f (Either a b) -> f (a -> b) -> f b